 - Long-term effects of your injury/illness.
 This will play a factor in how much compensation is awarded.
 For example, an 18-year-old person that suffered a lifelong injury/illness may be awarded more than an 80-year-old person who suffered an injury/illness.
 This comes down to the estimated lifespan of both people.

 - Type of injury or illness sustained.
 Dental injuries range from minor to serious.
 A court may award higher compensation to a person with a serious injury than what it would award to a person with a minor treatable injury.

 It is important to remember that there is a certain timeframe in place within which you can make a claim.
 For medical negligence claims the timeframe is 2 years following the date of the incident or 2 years following the date that a person made the connection that their illness or injuries were a result of dental negligence *.
 The time frame in which you have to make a claim is called the statute of limitations.

 In an unfortunate incident where a child is subject to dental negligence *, the process of making a claim differed from that of an adult who has been subject to dental negligence *.
 A minor can bring a claim for medical negligence * in the first two years following their 18th birthday.

-With 30 years’ experience as specialist dental negligence solicitors *, Tracey Solicitors, ensure not to overwhelm you with legal jargon and can provide you with legal advice and guidance with your best interest at heart, in a language that you can understand.
-For a confidential discussion call our expert medical negligence solicitor Caoimhe McConnell on 00353 (0) 649 9900 or email firstname.lastname@example.org and tell her about your case.
+With 30 years’ experience as specialist dental negligence solicitors *, Tracey Solicitors, ensure not to overwhelm you with legal jargon.
+We can provide you with legal advice and guidance with your best interest at heart.
+This will be carried out in a language that you can understand.
+For a confidential discussion call our expert medical negligence solicitor Caoimhe McConnell on 00353 (0) 649 9900 or email email@example.com and tell her about your case.